dladams/duneadc/README.md

 fraction of input voltage samples that are more than some distance from the mean.
 In recent studies this limit has been set to 5 mV.

-The linear and ultimate calibration data are stored in the class `AdcChannelCalibration` and include the above variables:
+The linear and ultimate calibration data are stored in the class [AdcChannelCalibration](AdcChannelCalibration.h} and include the above variables:

 | [Type](AdcTypes.h) | Name |
 |------|------|